Led by Ted Johnson, Professor Emeritus of Biology, and Michelle Johnson, Retired Medical Technologist

 With Lindblad Expeditions on the National Geographic Sea Lion

 Registration for this program is now closed.
-We’d love it if you to look at our other destinations (see the menu to the right).
+We’d love it if you to look at our other destinations (expand the Our Programs menu to the right).

 Jacques Cousteau called the Sea of Cortez a “living aquarium.”
 Its islands are designated a UNESCO World Heritage site and are home to an impressive variety of marine mammals and birds.
 We invite you to join us and discover the pure wildness of Baja California and the Sea of Cortez in the most exhilarating way possible — aboard the 62-guest expedition ship National Geographic Sea Lion.

 Flexibility is a hallmark of our expeditions, and nowhere is this more true than Baja California.
 Expedition landing craft are dropped to get close to whales, and the captain will change course to keep the ship among a pod of dolphins.